Rate this Page

 Stable C headers#

-The stable C headers used by AOTInductor form the foundation of the stable ABI.
+These headers are promised to be ABI stable across releases and adhere to a stronger backwards compatibility policy than LibTorch.
+Specifically, we promise not to modify them for at least 2 years after they are released.
 However, this is use at your own risk.
 For example, users must handle the memory lifecycle of objects returned by certain APIs.
-Further, the stack-based APIs discussed below which allow the user to call the PyTorch dispatcher don’t provide strong guarantees on forward and backward compatibility.
+Further, the stack-based APIs discussed below which allow the user to call into the PyTorch dispatcher do not provide strong guarantees on forward and backward compatibility of the underlying op that is called.

 Unless absolutely necessary, we recommend the high-level C++ API in torch/csrc/stable which will handle all the rough edges of the C API for the user.